openshift/microshift/docs/contributor/updateability.md

 #### Kube Storage Version Trigger

-Trigger performs a discovery which is a process of gathering information about existing Kubernetes Resources and their versions.
+Trigger controller performs the discovery and creates a `StorageState` and a `StorageVersionMigration` respectively.
-If the Trigger controller discovers that the Resource should be migrated, a `StorageVersionMigration` CR is created which is then picked up by the Migrator.
+The `StorageState` contains the current discovered state of the API resource and the previous, if there is a version difference for that specific API resource, then a `StorageVersionMigration` is created by the Trigger.

-Trigger controller performs the discovery and creates `StorageVersionMigration` on start and every 10 minutes (discovery period; hardcoded in upstream code).
+This check happens on start and every 10 minutes (discovery period;
+hardcoded in upstream code).

 > Hint: Restarting microshift.service may be used a way to quickly
 > retrigger the migration without waiting 10 minutes.